 How to reset NVRAM on an Intel Mac:

-Note from our experts: Are you wondering how to reset NVRAM on your M1 or M2 Mac?
+A hint from our team: Are you wondering how to reset NVRAM on your M1 or M2 Mac?
 Your device will automatically reset the NVRAM as needed, so nothing is required from you.

 9. Manage login items and launch agents on your Mac